Here's Our Rant About Tuya Inc. (TUYA)

 TUYA’s Market Performance

-TUYA stocks went down by -18.81% for the week, with a monthly drop of -6.82% and a quarterly performance of -31.86%, while its annual performance rate touched -87.85%.
-The volatility ratio for the week stands at 16.42% while the volatility levels for the past 30 days are set at 11.66% for Tuya Inc. The simple moving average for the period of the last 20 days is -8.69% for TUYA stocks with a simple moving average of -54.72% for the last 200 days.
+TUYA stocks went up by 23.11% for the week, with a monthly jump of 14.46% and a quarterly performance of -14.51%, while its annual performance rate touched -88.43%.
+The volatility ratio for the week stands at 10.01% while the volatility levels for the past 30 days are set at 11.80% for Tuya Inc. The simple moving average for the period of the last 20 days is 2.78% for TUYA stocks with a simple moving average of -47.04% for the last 200 days.

 Analysts’ Opinion of TUYA